Sheikh (Sufism): Khirka

-The importance of lineage in Sufism is exhibited by one such example as the Khirka.
-Khirka literally meaning, "Rough cloak, scapular, coarse gown".
-The cloak acts as an initiation process in Sufism in which the sheik puts his khirka on the disciple, or known as "Investiture with the Cloak".
+An example of the importance of lineage in Sufism is the Khirka.
+Khirka, literally meaning 'Rough cloak, scapular, coarse gown,' an initiation process in Sufism known as "Investiture with the Cloak" in which the sheik puts his khirka on the disciple.
 This acts as the manifestation of blessings being transmitted from sheik to disciple.
-The act is reminiscent of when the Prophet Muhammad placed a cloak over Ali.
-This process solidifies the sheik-disciple relationship and creates an allegiance.
-After this process the disciple is able to join the Sufi order and continue studying underneath the sheik.
+The act is reminiscent of when Muhammad placed a cloak over Ali.
+After this the disciple is able to join the Sufi order and continue studying underneath the sheik.

 Silsila

-Silsila is used in Sufism to describe the continuous spiritual chain that links Sufi orders and sheiks in a lineage relating back to the Prophet Muhammad and his Companions.
+Silsila is used in Sufism to describe the continuous spiritual chain that links Sufi orders and sheiks in a lineage relating back to Muhammad and his Companions.